ishgits/cantera-equilibrium-accessibility/README.md

 ## Citation

 If you use this workflow, please cite it.
-See [`CITATION.cff`](CITATION.cff), or use GitHub's "Cite this repository" button once the repo is public.
+See [`CITATION.cff`](CITATION.cff), or use GitHub's "Cite this repository" button.